 Clinical Rehabilitation Counselors Seek to:

 - Build bridges between the world of people with disabilities and their families, communities, and work environments

 - Help individuals achieve positive mental health

 Rehabilitation Counselors are in Demand

 Demand for rehabilitation counselors is expected to grow with the increase in the elderly population and with the continued rehabilitation needs of other groups, such as veterans and people with disabilities.
-According to the Bureau of Labor Statistics, employment of rehabilitation counselors is expected to grow by 28 percent from 2010 to 2020, faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of rehabilitation counselors is expected to grow by 20 percent from 2012 to 2020, faster than the average for all occupations (Bureau of Labor & Statistics; Occupational Outlook Handbook, 2015).
 Mercer University’s Master of Science in Clinical Rehabilitation Counseling prepares candidates to serve in this vital role.

 Mercer University counseling graduates have consistently averaged pass rates of 95% and above on their first attempt of the Counselor Preparation Comprehensive Examination (CPCE).
-Upon graduation, students will have the basic foundational knowledge, skill and experiences necessary to enter the profession of clinical rehabilitation counseling and practice as rehabilitation counselors in a variety of settings such as the Veterans Administration, the Georgia Department of Labor Rehabilitation Services, and rehabilitation hospitals, insurance companies, and private business and industry.
+Upon graduation, students will have the basic foundational knowledge, skill and experiences necessary to enter the profession of clinical rehabilitation counseling and practice as rehabilitation counselors in a variety of settings such as: Veterans Administration, Georgia Department of Labor Vocational Rehabilitation Services, rehabilitation hospitals, insurance companies, and other human service agencies.